kor3n/General-Networking-Guides/README.md

 # General-Networking-Guides
-My Guides on Networking, this covers everything from basic config to advanced and also troubleshooting tips
+My Guides on Networking, this covers everything from basic config to advance, also troubleshooting and networking tips

 # Networking